angeris/cfmm-routing-code/numerics.md

 In presence of high quality oracle we could scale all pools and scale on this.

-Here is high risk to loose arbitrage.
+Here is high risk to loose arbitrage(optimality).

 ### (Optional) Weight

-We could replace some venues to be weighted, so can skew weight instead value of reserve.
+We could replace some venues to be weighted(Balancer whitepaper), so can skew weight instead value of reserve.

 ### Solve